MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/security-zero-trust.md

 - Deploy Microsoft Sentinel as part of your Azure landing zone.

 - Create a plan to integrate signals from Microsoft Entra ID and tools in Microsoft 365 to your Microsoft Sentinel workspace.
-- Create a plan for conducting threat hunting exercises and continual security improvements.
+- Create a plan for conducting threat-hunting exercises and continual security improvements.

 ## Next steps